First recorded (as a demo) by Barry Mann (1977).

 First released by B.J.
 Thomas (1977).

 Hit version by Dolly Parton (US #3/C&W #1/CAN #7 1977).

-From the wiki: “‘Here You Come Again’ is a rare example of a Dolly Parton success that she did not write herself; it was composed by the songwriting team of Barry Mann and Cynthia Weil.
-The songwriting duo (‘Don’t Know Much‘, ‘(You’re My) Soul and Inspiration’, ‘Never Gonna Let You Go‘) originally composed ‘Here You Come Again’ in 1975 as a potential comeback hit for Brenda Lee, but Lee decided not to record it.
+From the wiki: “‘Here You Come Again’ is a rare example of a Dolly Parton success that she did not write herself; it was composed by the songwriting duo of Barry Mann and Cynthia Weil (‘Don’t Know Much‘, ‘(You’re My) Soul and Inspiration’, ‘Never Gonna Let You Go‘).
+The pair had originally composed ‘Here You Come Again’ in 1975 as a potential comeback hit for Brenda Lee, but Lee decided not to record it.

 Co-written and first recorded by Barry Mann (1968).

 Also recorded by Bobbby Vee (1969), Leonard Nimoy (1969).

 Hit versions by B.J.
 Thomas (US #9/MOR #1/CAN #18 1970), Elvis Presley (UK #6 1971).

 From the wiki: “‘I Just Can’t Help Believing’ is a song written by Barry Mann and Cynthia Weil.
 The song was most successful after it was recorded by B.J.
 Thomas and released by him as a single in 1970.
 It went to #9 on the Billboard Hot 100 singles chart, and spent one week at #1 on the Easy Listening (adult contemporary) chart.
 The first recording and single release was by the song’s co-writer, Barry Mann, in 1968 (with no apparent chart success), and as album tracks in 1969 by Bobby Vee, and Leonard Nimoy.